noiseprotocol/noise_spec/noise.md

 Thanks to Karthikeyan Bhargavan for some editorial feedback.

-Jeremy Clark, Thomas Ristenpart, and Joe Bonneau gave feedback on earlier versions.
+Jeremy Clark, Thomas Ristenpart, and Joe Bonneau gave feedback on much earlier versions.